 Toronto College of Dental Hygiene & Auxiliaries Information and FAQs

-The Dental Hygiene program offered at the TCDHA has been granted Accreditation by the Commission on Dental Accreditation of Canada Since 2004.
+The Dental Hygiene program offered at TCDHA is accredited by the Commission on Dental Accreditation of Canada since 2004.

-Students that graduate from our Accredited Dental Hygiene Program in Canada may apply to write the National Dental Hygiene Certification Board Exam with the NDHCB.
-Once the student successfully passes this National examination they may apply for their registration with the College of Dental Hygienists of Ontario or the province of choice.
-Applicants would need to meet all of the Regulatory body’s requirements prior to registration in Ontario or any other province.
+Students that graduate from the Dental Hygiene Program may apply to write the National Dental Hygiene Certification Examination with the Federation of Dental Hygiene Regulators of Canada (FDHRC).
+Students do not need to take a practical examination.
+Once the student successfully passes this National examination, they may apply for their registration with the College of Dental Hygienists of Ontario.
+They may also choose to register with a regulatory body in another province or other country.
+Applicants must meet all of the regulatory body’s requirements prior to registration in Ontario, in other provinces or other countries.

-You may also have the option to write the American National Board exam as well.
-Applicants would need to meet all of the requirements to be eligible to write the American Board exam.
+Graduates may also choose to write the American National Board Exam.
+Applicants would need to meet all of the American National Board Exam requirements to be eligible.

 Upon successfully completing the program offered at the TCDHA the student will receive an official diploma.